djoly/ant-handlebars/README.md

 ```

-Open the [web app](http://localhost:8090/gradle) in your browser.
+Open the [simple web app](http://localhost:8090/gradle) in your browser.
+Open the [AMD web app](http://localhost:8090/gradle/amd) in your browser.

 ##TO-DO

-Add AMD support, compile options, and more samples.
+Add compile options.